 Zach is a seasoned attorney dedicated to serving the needs of clients in the real estate development, design, and construction industry as well as companies doing business with government entities.
-He is admitted to practice law in Tennessee, Kentucky, and before the U.S. Supreme Court and U.S. Court of Federal Claims.
+In addition to his private practice, Zach serves as General Counsel to the Engineers Joint Contract Documents Committee.

-Zach helps clients avoid disputes by advising them on contracts and risk management.
-He has experience in traditional design-bid-build projects, as well as more specialized contract structures like design-build, P3, and IPD.
-Zach has worked on projects ranging from roads and pipelines to retail, office, industrial, and residential developments.
-He has represented architects, engineers, contractors, subcontractors, and vendors in these projects, giving his clients an advantage by understanding the interests, risks, and incentives of all project participants.
+Zach prefers to help clients avoid disputes by advising them on contracts and risk management.
+He has experience assisting clients involved with traditional design-bid-build projects, as well as more specialized contract structures like design-build, P3, and IPD.
+Zach has worked on projects ranging from roads and pipelines to commercial, industrial, and residential developments.
+He has represented owners, architects, engineers, contractors, and manufacturers, giving his clients an advantage by understanding the interests, risks, and incentives of all project participants.

-Despite his efforts to prevent disputes, conflicts can still arise on construction projects.
+Despite his best efforts to prevent disputes, conflicts sometimes still arise on projects.
 Zach has successfully litigated cases involving multi-million dollar consequences and has helped clients navigate various legal proceedings including claims for money damages, permitting issues, bid protests, and injunctive relief.

 Before becoming a lawyer, Zach worked as a construction professional on water and wastewater projects.
 He is also a combat veteran, having served in Iraq with the 101st Airborne Division.
 These days, Zach has gone from the battlefield to the boardroom--with the biggest benefit being much better food.